Heat Cannot Be Trapped Because It Radiates Away Constantly

 Obviously, the air cools at night.
 Why would some of the heat be trapped while the rest cools?

 Most heat gets into the atmosphere through conduction, convection (wind blowing over the surface) and evaporation.
 Why doesn't it get trapped?
 Some scientists used to claim that greenhouse gases are the only means for getting heat into the atmosphere.
 They stopped saying that recently, but activists didn't notice.

-When a molecule of carbon dioxide absorbs radiation, it re-emits the radiation in femto seconds (a typical average of 83 femto seconds at an average wavelength of 25 microns).
+When a molecule of carbon dioxide absorbs radiation, it re-emits the radiation in femto seconds (83 femto seconds at an average wavelength of 25 microns).
 The time can be calculated based on wavelength of the radiation.
-Each wave of emitted radiation is a vibration back and forth by the molecule emitting it.
+Each wave of emitted radiation is a vibration by the molecule emitting it.

 A wave of black body infrared radiation being emitted is stronger than a wave of fingerprint radiation being absorbed, which means radiation is emitted as fast as it is absorbed.
 All matter emits black body infrared radiation constantly.
 Otherwise, there would be nothing for carbon dioxide to absorb.